 In fact, Neil Patel wrote “the sweet spot for driving the highest levels of organic traffic on a blog post was 2,250 to 2,500 words.
 So if you’re still writing shorter blog posts, that’s probably why your traffic isn’t as high as you want it to be.”

 You could argue that value outweighs the need for volume if you cut to the chase and say what’s needed, volume comes to play in terms of context, thoroughness, and SEO power ... balance, balance, balance.

 8. BALANCE GATED CONTENT + UNGATED CONTENT

 Last but certainly not least: The Great Gate Debate (say that 10 times fast).
-Ok, so I made that up - I don't think anyone really calls it The Great Gate Debate - but it has been a large debate in the inbound marketing world for the last year and a half or so… should I put an offer or piece of content behind a form, or give it “for free”?
+Ok, so I made that up - I don't think anyone really calls it The Great Gate Debate - but it has been a large debate in the inbound marketing world for the last several years or so… should I put an offer or piece of content behind a form, or give it “for free”?

 To clarify, gated content is anything you get after filling out a form.
 It requires website visitors to exchange information - name, email address, etc. - in exchange for what they want to read, see, or watch.
 Ungated content, on the other hand, is content freely accessible to anyone and everyone; think social posts, blogs, videos, etc.